The Propositional Logic of Team Properties: Conclusion

-To relate LT to other propositional team logics we have identified a set of principle variable axioms (PVA).
-This set of axioms can be viewed as a somewhat natural set of axioms that captures the denotational semantics of the valuational team logic PT$^+$ in the semantics of LT, bearing in mind how classical propositional logic is captured in PT$^+$.
+To relate LTP to other propositional team logics we have identified a set of principal variable axioms (PVA).
+This set constitutes a natural candidate for axiomatising the denotational semantics of the valuational team logic PT$^+$ within the semantic framework of LTP, analogous to how classical propositional logic is embedded within PT$^+$.
 It is therefore expected that similar algebraic constructions and axiomatisations are possible for other types of team semantics such as modal team semantics \cite{Vaeaenaenen2008}.
 Furthermore, this axiomatisation provides a way to construct proofs of the entailment statements of these propositional team logics.
-It does however not directly constitute a natural deduction system for the axiomatised logics per se, since the terms of these proofs will in general not be confined to the syntactical fragment of the logics.
-Our natural deduction system may however motivate, and be seen as a guide in the construction of deduction systems for these propositional team logics, and indicates the suitability of labelled systems.
+It does not, however, directly constitute a natural deduction system for the axiomatised logics per se, since the terms of these proofs will in general not be confined to the syntactic fragment of the logics.
+Our natural deduction system may, however, motivate and guide the construction of deduction systems for these propositional team logics, and indicates the suitability of labelled systems.

-In the labelled natural deduction for LT, the rules $\sub$ and $\taut$ establish a notion of equivalence of labels determined by classical propositional logic.
+In the labelled natural deduction for LTP, the rules $\sub$ and $\taut$ establish a notion of equivalence of labels determined by classical propositional logic.
 From this perspective these rules can be viewed as structural rules of the deduction system.
-The rules for the formulas of LT consist of introduction rules together with the elimination rules that are the direct inverses of the introduction rules (up to equivalence of labels).\footnote{The rule $\ine$ is not directly the inverse of $\ini$ but can be seen to be equivalent to a direct inverse rule. } In this sense, the rules of LT harmonise, and it is possible to use more advanced proof-theoretic methods to investigate LT.
+The rules for the formulas of LTP consist of introduction rules together with the elimination rules that are the direct inverses of the introduction rules (up to equivalence of labels).\footnote{The rule $\ine$ is not directly the inverse of $\ini$ but can be seen to be equivalent to a direct inverse rule. } In this sense, the rules of LTP harmonise, and it is possible to use more advanced proof-theoretic methods to investigate LTP.
 For example, it seems to be easy to turn the system into a sequent system that could be analysed with respect to cut rules and cut elimination.
 This analysis may lead up to a proof-theoretic explanation of the internal connectives and so also of the connectives in other propositional team logics through their axiomatisations.